bustedbunny/com.bustedbunny.mvptoolkit/README.md

 1. In order to open your screen you need to define url on your screen first.
 3. You can do it as example below.

-*You may also not define url, then type name excluding `Presentation` word will be used.*
+*You may also not define url, then type name excluding `Presentation` word will be used.
+Example: `MainMenu`.*

 ```
     [StateURL("OpenMainMenu")]